owainlewis/akka-gateway/README.md

 # Gateway

-Gateway is a library for writing bespoke API Gateways using Akka HTTP.
+Gateway is a library for writing bespoke API Gateways using Akkaa HTTP.
+It follows a very simple request response pipeline flow.
+You can add request and response filters to modify incoming requests, perform validation, transform responses, perform authentication and more.

 ## Running the examples